- Nemo III

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

 The countryside surrounding the town of Otavalo offers an ideal introduction for hiking in Ecuador.
 Mountain lakes glisten beneath wide blue skies, while two dramatic volcanoes dominate the skyline—15,190-foot Imbabura and 16,388-foot Cotacachi.
 With a picnic lunch to sustain you, head off on local trails to explore the landscape up close.
 Artisans from surrounding villages in the Otavalo region produce the region's famed textiles, and you'll have a chance to visit a place or two where you can witness artisans making handicrafts and learn about the residents' traditional lifestyles.

-Rise early to make the return transfer to the Quito airport, where you board the flight to the Galapagos this morning.
-Your Expedition Leader meets you as you land on the island of Baltra, then transfer to the marina to board your vessel.
+Rise early to make the return transfer to the Quito airport, where you board your flight to the Galapagos this morning.
+Your second Expedition Leader meets you upon landing on the island of Baltra, then transfer to the jetty to embark your vessel.
 This first-class sailing catamaran will be your home base for the next week as you kayak among the islands.
-Your first destination is Las Bachas on Santa Cruz, a white-sand beach that is a prominent nesting site for green sea turtles.
-Flamingos are also frequently spotted here in the saline lagoons.
-Your Expedition Leader is an expert naturalist on the islands' flora and fauna, with in-depth knowledge that enhances your discoveries at every turn.
+After settling into your cabin and a safety drill, have an orientation to your kayaks.
+Your Expedition Leader helps you get fitted to your boats and reviews paddling technique and safety information.